TBNR-Mel/Code-Arena-Main/README.md

 - Ensure TypeScript compiles without errors by running tsc or your build command.
 - Check that getNextChallenge skips completed challenges and returns null when all challenges in the selected language are completed.

-- Add console tab in the code tab
+- Add console tab in the code tab together with the test
-- Add Get Started / Continue btn, with the title, "Challenge" (/codearena/challenges)
+- Add Get Started / Continue btn, with the title, "Challenges" (/codearena/challenges)